 - 1 tablespoon cooking oil if required

-- 2 medium-sized onions diced finely
+- 2 medium-sized red onions diced finely

 - 1 teaspoon cumin powder